Vaipen/WRecode/README.md

-This expiremental verison of this app on Godot Engine.
+This is an expiremental verison of this app working on Godot Engine.
 Convenient UI you know.
+Now not in development